Devepre/devepre.github.io/_posts/2023-08-01-Popover pure SwiftUI.markdown

 {% endhighlight %}

 Output is:

 ![Code example](/assets/images/code_00006.gif)

 It's really simple and clean solution.
-May be except one tiny thing named... `ZStack`.
+May be except of one tiny thing named... `ZStack`.
 Since it can screw up your intention of nested views layout in a very unexpected and not obvious way and not obvious moment of other UI code change.

 Another approach would be to use `.overlay` View modifier.
 Wait, you may say that `.overlay` can't show view that is bigger than source view.
 That is the big difference between using `ZStack` and `.overlay`, and that is a reson why we were using `ZStack` at a first place.
 That's right...almost.
-In fact, if we will think out of bounds and apply `.frame` View mofifier to the popover view, SwiftUI engine will actually do the thing.
+In fact, if we will think out of bounds and apply `.frame` View mofifier to the popover view, SwiftUI engine will actually do the correct thing.
 In that case, app don't need to calculate and manually use position of popover view, which in fact in terms of SwiftUI is just other, visually unrelated view.
 Instead, app can leverage system implementation and always show popover view visually attached to the source view.
 This time there is another challenge - app need to know actual size of popover view.
 In order to achieve this, let's create another one View modifier.
 Here is full code:

 {% highlight swift %}